 The airplane air is so dry (it has less humidity than the Sahara, and that’s a desert!)

 Next I slap on a sheet mask.
 After hearing rave reviews about the SK-II Facial Treatment Mask I finally decided to try it.
 And it was life changing.
 Because the airplane air is so dry (it has less humidity than the Sahara, and that’s a desert!) the mask dried up pretty quickly, but not before nourishing my skin with Pitera, the brand’s signature ingredient that moisturises and brightens your skin.
+(Note: You want to remove the mask before it’s completely dried or you risk it drawing moisture from your skin.)
 My skin felt soft and happy after I took off the mask.
 Pricey, but totally worth it.
 With four hours to go in the dry air, I couldn’t stop there.

 It’s important to pay attention to your eyes and lips.
 The skin on both these areas is extremely thin and delicate and without any lubrication of its own, so you have to give it a whole lot of TLC.
 Choose a rich eye cream – leave your retinol/anti-ageing ones in your checked in luggage – you need something heavier while on flight.
 I like the Bobbi Brown Hydrating Eye Cream or the Neal’s Yard Remedies Frankincense Intense Eye Cream Similarly use a rich lip balm like the Elizabeth Arden Eight Hour Lip Balm to prevent cracked, chapped lips and to keep your pout soft and kissable.
 First Aid Beauty Ultra Repair Intensive Lip Balm and Lucas Paw Paw work just as well.

 By now it’s time to take off the face mask and lock in the moisture.
-As I mentioned before my skin gets even drier in the airplane.
+As I mentioned before my skin gets completely parched in an airplane.
 And not just your regular it-feels-a-bit dry, more like it’s-stretched-and-will-crack-and-fall-off dry.
 It actually starts to feel uncomfortable.
 So I use the Origins Calm To Your Senses mask.
 I slather on a generous layer that is rich in lavender essential oil to soothe and hydrate the skin.

 If you have normal or combination skin, you can use a rich moisturiser at this step.
 But all skin types, even the oily kind will benefit from the next step in my travel skincare routine.